Document Type

 Comments

 Author Posting. © 2006 American Chemical Society.
-This is the author's version of the work.
-It is posted here by permission of the American Chemical Society for personal use, not for redistribution.The definitive version was published in Nano Letters, Volume 6, Issue 7, 2006. https://dx.doi.org/10.1021/nl061117+
+This article is posted here by permission of the American Chemical Society for personal use, not for redistribution.The definitive version was published in Nano Letters, Volume 6, Issue 7, 2006. https://dx.doi.org/10.1021/nl061117+

 Creative Commons License